bulletmark/pinstall/README.md

 `pyenv` versions directory `3.7 -> 3.7.4`.
 This allows you to create a virtual environment in two ways:

-1. `pinstall venv -P 3.7.4` will created a virtual environment using 3.7.4 permanently.
+1. `pinstall venv -P 3.7.4` will create a virtual environment using 3.7.4 permanently, or:

-2. `pinstall venv -P 3.7` will created a virtual environment using the link 3.7 which initially points to 3.7.4 but will automatically use 3.7.5 when/if the minor version gets updated (i.e. after you have done a later `pinstall pyenv` to find and install a new 3.7.5).
+2. `pinstall venv -P 3.7` will create a virtual environment using the link 3.7 which initially points to 3.7.4 but will automatically use 3.7.5 when/if the minor version gets updated (i.e. after you have done a later `pinstall pyenv` to find and install a new 3.7.5).